LaunchedZen 5 (Shimada Peak)

 Gaming

-Capable of high frame rates but not optimized for gaming; platform cost is unjustified for pure gamers.
+Capable of high refresh‑rate gaming at 4K with a modern GPU, but not optimized for gaming; power and platform cost are hard to justify for pure gaming builds.

 Efficiency